GroupLeaders ($20/hour) + Assistant Teachers($19/hour)

 Participate in required training.

-Transferable Skills: Working as a Program Activities Leader is a great opportunity to develop valuable professional skills, including…
+Transferable Skills: Working as a Program Activities Leader is an excellent opportunity to develop valuable professional skills, including…

 Leadership experience